The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 Scaled Agile Implementation

 Scaling Agile is becoming more and more popular every year.
-And structure has been an essential part of these implementations since it launched.
+And Structure has been an essential part of these implementations since it launched.

 Scaled agile implementation structure for jira

-Structure lets you scale more smoothly, by showing the essential information on any level, be it portfolio, program or team.
+Structure lets you scale more smoothly, by showing the essential information on any level, be it portfolio, program, or team.
 This provides needed visibility for all stakeholders.

 Thanks to its flexibility, Structure can accommodate Agile transformation of any flavor.
 It is not tied to a single “correct” way to do things.
 So regardless of how you work with Jira, you can get all the important information from your Structure hierarchies.